baigel2/people/content/en/post/adnan.md

 ---
-author: Lucas David Vadilho
+author: Mirza Baig
-title: Table of Contents
+title: Adnan
-date: 2023-08-04
+date: 2025-08-04
 tags:
     - theme
 categories:
     - heyo
-showToc: true

 ---

-In {{< theme >}} we can use the sidebar to display a Table of Contents!
+this is a line of text

 <!--more-->